theprimarybrain/theprimarybrain.github.io/_posts/2021-01-08-Toddler-School-Dinosaur-Activities.md

 [![DinoUnit]({{ site.github.url }}/assets/img/Toddler-Cover-Dinosaur.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Dinosaur-Homeschool-Preschool-Letter-D-4313867?utm_source=PB%20BLog&utm_campaign=Dino%20Cover%20Image)

 I hope you found some great ideas to use at home with your little ones!
 If you want to make teaching your toddler EASY this week, then check out my [Dinosaur Toddler School Unit](http://bit.ly/DinoToddler) for 5 complete lesson plans and all the printables you need to go with them!
 I hope you enjoy every minute of playing and learning with your little ones this week!

+### Check out how these activities fit into our year long toddler learning plan in our FREE Toddler Curriculum Map: